 Events produced by SubStateMachines may be suppressed by the parent machine.
 In some cases, the parent machine will produce a single Event that reflects changes in multiple SubStateMachines.

 FiniteStateMachineType is a subtype of StateMachineType that provides a mechanism to explicitly define the states and transitions.
 A Server should use this mechanism if it knows what the possible states are and the state machine is not trivial.
-The FiniteStateMachineType is defined in clause 4.4.5.
+The FiniteStateMachineType is defined in 4.4.6.

 The StateMachineType is formally defined in Table 1.